Welcome to the College of Biological Science

 - Jonathan Newman, Dean

-The College of Biological Science (CBS) is a globally recognized academic faculty with a mission to expand the understanding of life, from DNA to cells to complex ecosystems.
-It provides high quality research, learning and a social environment that encourages and promotes comprehensive understanding of all aspects of the biological sciences.
+The College of Biological Science is a globally-recognized academic faculty with a mission to expand the understanding of life, from DNA to cells to complex ecosystems.
+It produces intrepid and interdisciplinary research in a student-centred learning environment that encourages and promotes comprehensive understanding of systems that govern life.

-CBS houses 100 full-time faculty and 50 full-time staff, and attains approximately $15M in funding for basic and applied research every year.
-The college offers 13 undergraduate and 11 graduate degree programs across 3 departments: Human Health and Nutritional Sciences, Integrative Biology, and Molecular and Cellular Biology.
-Nearly 4500 undergraduate students, 400 graduate students, and thousands of engaged alumni are proud members of the vibrant CBS community.
+CBS houses 100 full-time faculty and 50 full-time staff and attains approximately $20M in funding for basic and applied research every year.
+The college offers 13 undergraduate and 11 graduate degree programs across three departments and one institute: Human Health and Nutritional Sciences, Integrative Biology, and Molecular and Cellular Biology, and the Biodiversity Institute of Ontario.
+Nearly 4500 undergraduate students, 400 graduate students, and many thousands of engaged alumni are members of the vibrant CBS community.

 Summerlee Science Complex, Room 1320